hashicorp/consul/website/source/docs/agent/http.html.markdown

 The service maintenance endpoint allows placing a given service into "maintenance mode".
 During maintenance mode, the service will be marked as unavailable, and will not be present in DNS or API queries.
+This API call is idempotent.
+Maintenance mode is persistent and will be automatically restored on agent restart.

 The `?enable` flag is required, and its value must be `true` (to enter maintenance mode), or `false` (to resume normal operation).
-It is an error to enable maintenance mode while it is already enabled, or disable it while it is already disabled.
-You will receive a 409 if either of these conflicts are observed.

 The return code is 200 on success.